-Annex A: Methane Intensity calculation methodology
+Annex A: Calculation Methodology

 This annex outlines the Standard's recommended method to calculate Methane Intensity for LNG Facilities.
 This methodology leverages recommended calculation methods and hierarchies from other national and voluntary protocols.
 This Standard attempts to capture the majority of emissions in an accurate, credible, and replicable way that is consistent with existing frameworks for reporting and disclosure.